SalvoSamba01/prompt-image-segmentation/README.md

 This project demonstrates object segmentation using the SAM (Segment Anything with Masking) model.
-SAM is a vision transformer-based model that can segment objects in images given a textual description.
+SAM is a vision transformer-based model that can segment objects in images given a proper prompt.

 ## Prerequisites